prebid/prebid.github.io/prebid-mobile/modules/rendering/android-sdk-integration-admob.md

 #### Step 1: Create AdRequest

 Prepare the `AdLoader` and `AdRequest` objects before you make the bid request.
-It will be needed for prebid mediation utils.
+They are needed for prebid mediation utils.
 Follow the [AdMob integration instructions](https://developers.google.com/admob/android/native/start) for this step.

 #### Step 2: Create NativeAdUnit

 The `NativeAdUnit` is responsible for making bid requests.
-Once the bid responce recived you can load an ad from AdMob.
+Once the bid responce is received you can load an ad from AdMob.

 #### Step 3: Configure NativeAdUnit

-The bid request for Native Ads should have the descrition of expected asstes.
+The bid request for native ad should have a descrition of expected assets.
 The full spec for the Native template you can find in the [Native Ad Specification from IAB](https://www.iab.com/wp-content/uploads/2018/03/OpenRTB-Native-Ads-Specification-Final-1.2.pdf).

-The example of creating the asstes array and tunning the NativeAdUnit:
+The example of creating the assets array and configuring the `NativeAdUnit`:

 ``` kotlin
 private fun configureNativeAdUnit(nativeAdUnit: NativeAdUnit) {